Paolo Nutini: Early life

 Paolo Nutini was born on 9 January 1987 in Paisley, Scotland, and has a younger sister.
 His father, Alfredo, is a Scot of Italian descent from Barga in Tuscany, while his mother, Linda, is of Scottish descent.
-He was expected to follow his father into the family fish and chips shop business.
+He was expected to follow his father into the family's fish and chip shop business.
 As a child he attended PACE Youth Theatre.
 He was first encouraged to sing by his music-loving grandfather, Giovanni "Jackie" Nutini, and a teacher at his school, St Andrews Academy, who recognised his talent.

 Nutini left school to work as a roadie and to sell t-shirts for Scottish band Speedway.
 He spent three years learning the music business and performing live.
 He later worked as a studio hand at Glasgow's Park Lane Studio.
 It was here where he started demo-ing songs, writing with Jim Duguid, the drummer of Speedway.

 At 17, Nutini moved to London and performed regularly at The Bedford pub in Balham with local singer-songwriter Charlie Wallis.
 Other radio and live appearances followed, including two live acoustic spots on Radio London, The Hard Rock Cafe, and support slots for The Rolling Stones, Amy Winehouse and KT Tunstall.